fbpx

 The Australian Constitution

-The Australian Constitution is a plan that provides the legal framework for how Australia is governed.
+The Australian Constitution provides the legal framework for how Australia is governed.

 The Constitution establishes how the Commonwealth system of government is operated in Australia.
 It defines how laws are made and how power is distributed between the federal, state and territory governments.
 This is known as the division of powers.
 The Constitution also outlines the role of federal parliament and how the powers are shared between the legislature, executive and judiciary.
 This is called the separation of powers.
 The division of powers and the separation of powers provide fundamental foundations in establishing and maintaining the rule of law for all citizens living in Australian society.

-The Constitution ensures Australia operates under the rule of law and outlines how power is shared within Australia.
+The Constitution ensures Australia operates under the rule of law.

-Human rights are protected by democracy with only a few express rights in the Constitution
+Rights are protected by democracy, with only a few express rights.

 • How the Federal Parliament works and what powers it has (Chapter I)